boomfish/git-profiles/README.md

 The profile _template_ can be used as a template for new profiles.
-Make a copy of the profile and rename it to the profile name you desire.
+Make a copy of the profile and rename it to the profile name you desire then change the 'Joe Bloggs' and 'nobody@example.com' in the copied profile to the profile user's name and email address respectively.

-The profile file should look like this:
+For example:

 	# Changing these two lines is sufficient for most users
-	GIT_AUTHOR_NAME='Joe Bloggs'
-	GIT_AUTHOR_EMAIL='nobody@example.com'
+	GIT_AUTHOR_NAME='Big Cheese'
+	GIT_AUTHOR_EMAIL='root@example.com'

 	export GIT_AUTHOR_NAME
 	export GIT_AUTHOR_EMAIL

-Change the 'Joe Bloggs' and 'nobody@example.com' in the copied profile to the profile user's name and email address respectively.

 ## Using a profile